 Child and Youth Education

-Activities for helping the youth solve problems.
+Problem solving is a skill that utilizes activities for helping the youth solve problems.
 These activities should involve the therapist teaching the youth how to approach and solve problems.
 This technique is less powerful if the therapist solves the problem for the child by giving him solutions.

-exercises that allow clients to identify and take part in fun activities outside of therapy when they want to feel good.
+Activity Scheduling refers to exercises that allow clients to identify and take part in fun activities outside of therapy when they want to feel good.
 The goal of activity scheduling is to encourage continued participation in rewarding and healthy experiences and to help youth build positive friendships.